 - Ask for approval to record the meeting, so you can share it with participants who couldn’t attend or go back and review questions.

 Generally, before you’ve created and presented your project plan, you will have already discussed key project expectations and requirements with your client.
-Objectives, milestones, acceptance criteria, etc., are all typically communicated in advance.
+Objectives, milestones, acceptance criteria, etc., are all typically communicated in advance, which leads to what is client project focus — ensuring that your client’s business goals are adequately addressed and transparency is maintained throughout the project.

 But, there are some questions you may still need to ask during the presentation; Here are the top five: